MicrosoftLearning/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

     ![On the Vision Studio home page, the Image analysis tab is selected and highlighted.
 The Add captions to images tile is highlighted.](../media/05-vision-studio-image-analysis-add-captions-to-images.png)

+3. Under the **Try It Out** subheading, acknowledge the resource usage policy by reading and checking the box.

-3. Open the folder containing the images you downloaded and unzipped and locate the file named `city-street.jpg` within the `try-it-out` folder.
+4. Open the folder containing the images you downloaded and unzipped and locate the file named `city-street.jpg` within the `try-it-out` folder.

     ![An image of a city street, with a man walking a dog.](../media/05-city-street.jpg)

-4. Drag the `city-street.jpg` image from the `try-it-out` folder into the **Drag and drop files here** box, or browse to the location you downloaded the file and select it.
+5. Drag the `city-street.jpg` image from the `try-it-out` folder into the **Drag and drop files here** box, or browse to the location you downloaded the file and select it.

     ![The box for dragging and dropping files is displayed.](../media/05-vision-studio-try-it-out-drag-and-drop-file.png)

-5. Observe the generated caption text, visible in the **Detected attributes** panel to the right of the image.
+6. Observe the generated caption text, visible in the **Detected attributes** panel to the right of the image.

     The **Caption** functionality provides a single, human-readable English sentence describing the image's content.

-6. Select the **JSON** tab to view the full output from the API.
+7. Select the **JSON** tab to view the full output from the API.
 It should look similar to the following:

     ```json
     {